 – Sevillians a very proud.
 They are, first and most important from Seville; secondly, from Andalusia; and only the remote third, from Spain.

-Whether you’re here on a one day tour to Seville from Madrid or decided to come to see the city for yourself, Seville has its share of impressive sights.
+Whether you’re here on a one-day tour from Madrid or have decided to come to Spain specifically for this city, Seville has its share of impressive sights.
 From culture to food, from history to art here is what to see in Seville, Spain in one day.
+Follow this itinerary to find the best things to do and see in the city!

 Start Your Day With The Famous Seville Orange Juice